Zach Nutall: High school career

 Nutall attended Bryan High School in Bryan, Texas, where he was named District 18-5A Offensive MVP as a senior.

 College career

 As a freshman at Sam Houston State, Nutall averaged 6.6 points and 3.2 rebounds per game in a reserve role.
 He averaged 15.4 points and 4.4 rebounds per game in his sophomore season, earning First Team All-Southland honors.
 On November 25, 2020, Nutall scored a career-high 36 points in a 97–67 loss to SMU.
 As a junior, he averaged 19.3 points and 5.7 rebounds per game and was named Southland Player of the Year.
 For his senior season, Nutall transferred to SMU.

+Professional career

+After going undrafted in the 2023 NBA draft, Nutall signed with Široki of the Basketball Championship of Bosnia and Herzegovina on August 5, 2023.

+On July 1, 2024, Nutall signed with Nizhny Novgorod of the VTB United League.
+On February 19, 2025, he parted ways with the team.
+On February 27, he signed with Beijing Ducks of the Chinese Basketball Association (CBA).

+On October 26, 2025, Zach signed with Xinjiang Flying Tigers of the Chinese Basketball Association (CBA).